ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

     :end-before: # Should match with "subdirectories =  MCTargetDesc TargetInfo" in LLVMBuild.txt

 Please take a look for Chapter3_1 code.
-After that, building Chapter3_1 by make as chapter 2 (of course, you should remove old src/lib/Target/Cpu0 and replace them with src/lib/Target/Cpu0/lbdex/Chapter3_1/).
+After that, building Chapter3_1 by make as chapter 2 (of course, you should remove old files and sub-directories from src/lib/Target/Cpu0 and replace them with src/lib/Target/Cpu0/lbdex/Chapter3_1/\*).
 You can remove cmake_debug_build/lib/Target/Cpu0/\*.inc before do “make” to ensure your code rebuild completely.
 With removing \*.inc, all files those have included .inc will be re-built, then your